An Atomic Viewpoint of the TP Completion Problem

 \begin{proof} Let $M$ be a partial matrix with pattern $P$.
 If there is such a subset of unspecified entries, then one can find a completion of $M$ by first completing that subset of entries.
 By assumption, the result is a partial matrix $M$ with a completable pattern and partial TP data, which is completable.

 For the reverse direction, one can simply take the subset of unspecified entries to be all of the unspecified entries, and the result is trivially true. \end{proof} \end{theorem}

-For a completable pattern, we let the \textit{variability} of the pattern be the size of the smallest subset of unspecified entries which is completable and where replacing them with specified entries gives a completable pattern.
-One says, for example, that a pattern is ``completable by 1-variable catalysis'' if there is some entry which can be completed and the result is another completable pattern.
+For a completable pattern, we let the \textit{variability} of the pattern be the cardinality of the smallest subset of unspecified entries which is completable, so that replacing them with specified entries gives a completable pattern.
+One says, for example, that a pattern is ``completable by 1-variable catalysis'' if there is some entry which can be completed and the resulting pattern is completable.

 \begin{example} Below, one can verify the $(2,2)$ entry in the left pattern is completable.
 The resulting pattern on the right is also completable, so the original pattern is completable by 1-variable catalysis.